 CU Book Access

-CU Book Access, CU Boulder’s equitable access course materials program, provides degree-seeking undergraduate students enrolled in 4+ credit hours access to all of their required course materials before the first day of class for a one-time flat-rate price.
+CU Book Access, CU Boulder’s equitable access course materials program, provides degree-seeking undergraduate students enrolled in access to all of their required course materials before the first day of class for a flat-rate price.

 The cost of the program for the 2023-24 academic year will be $279 (plus tax) each fall and spring semester.

 Materials in this program are provided in a digital first format on or before the first day of class via Canvas, CU Boulder’s online learning platform.
 Should a particular class require print materials, students will receive an email letting them know they have a pick up at the CU Book Store or this information can be found on their My Course Materials tab in Canvas.

 If a student chooses to opt-out of the CU Book Access program, they may still purchase their course materials on a material-by-material basis.
 For digital materials they will order in Canvas, print materials may be ordered from the CU Book Store.